Trupeer vs Vidocu: Pricing, Features & Which One to Pick

 Where it falls short:

-- Requires a browser extension — can't work with existing video files as easily
+- Requires a browser extension, so it can't work with existing video files as easily

 - Documentation output is secondary to video